-A longevity annuity offering an annual stream of payments costs far less than a conventional annuity offering the same annual payment amount.
-There are several reasons for this lower cost.
+There are several reasons for the lower cost of a longevity annuity compared to a conventional annuity offering the same annual payment amount.
 First, the deferred start date for the longevity annuity allows the insurance company more years of earnings on the principal supplied by the purchaser.
 Second, benefits are paid for fewer years.
 Finally, more of the payments to those who collect them are financed by the contributions of those who do not.
-Holders of conventional annuities who live to an old age also are subsidized by those who die at younger ages, but the subsidy associated with a longevity annuity is much larger because there are more people who receive no annuity payment or payments only for a relatively small number of years.9 Paying for the benefits received by those who experience long lifespans in part with payments from those who die at a younger age has obvious parallels with how other insurance products are structured: insurance against having one's house burn down, for example, can be purchased relatively cheaply because the cost of rebuilding in the event there is a fire is paid for in large part by the premiums of the many people who have insured their homes but do not suffer a $fire.^{10}$
+Holders of conventional annuities who live to an old age also are subsidized by those who die at younger ages, but the subsidy associated with a longevity annuity is much larger because there are more people who receive no annuity payment or payments only for a few years.8 Paying for the benefits received by those who experience long lifespans in part with payments from those who die at a younger age has obvious parallels with how other insurance products are structured; insurance against having one's house burn down, for example, can be purchased relatively cheaply because the cost of rebuilding in the event there is a fire is paid for in large part by the premiums of the many people who have insured their homes but do not suffer a loss.9 life annuity that a male or female currently could purchase at age 60 with an expenditure of \$100,000.
+As shown in the table, the longer the deferral period, the larger the size of the annual annuity payment this expenditure can buy.
+For example, for a payment of \$100,000, a 60-yearold male could buy an immediate income annuity paying \$534.50 per month (or \$6,414 per year), but an income annuity that would begin paying at age 80 of \$2,538.70 per month (or \$30,464 per year, more than 4 1⁄2 times the immediate payout amount) or an income annuity that would begin paying at age 85 of \$4,501.86 per month (or \$54,022 per year, nearly 8 1⁄2 times the immediate payout amount).